-Crystal Palace are currently in the midst of their first season in Europe since the 1998 Intertoto Cup.
+Crystal Palace are currently competing in European competition for the first time since the 1998 Intertoto Cup.

 Crystal Palace European away matches

-The draw for the Europa Conference League league phase has been completed, and Crystal Palace now know their opponents.
-Their three away games during the league phase are as follows:
+The Europa Conference League league phase has been completed, and Crystal Palace‘s results are as follows:

 How to get Crystal Palace Euro away tickets